 We regularly invite scientists to present their research to the Mammoth team.
-This facilitates collaborations and expands our knowledge of important topics including CRISPR, gene editing, diagnostics, and more.
+This facilitates collaborations and expands our knowledge of important topics including CRISPR, genome editing, diagnostics, and more.
 Rather than keep what we learn to ourselves, we’ve decided to share it with you through our Mammoth interviews series.
 This series features short Q&As with the many interesting scientists who speak at Mammoth.
 Get ready for some fascinating science and even more fascinating people!

 In this post, we feature Professor Emily Crawford from UCSF and the CZ Biohub.